hybridgroup/taskmapper/README.md

 ticketmaster is a Gem which eases communicating with various project management and ticket tracking systems.

+**This code is under development.**

 ## Support

-Currently Ticketmaster supports the following systems:
+Currently ticketmaster supports the following systems:

 * None